usdaud/algotradinglib.github.io/en/pedia/i/industry_sentiment_analysis.md

 # Industry Sentiment Analysis

-Industry [sentiment analysis](../s/sentiment_analysis.md) is a method of utilizing natural language processing (NLP), text analysis, and computational linguistics to identify and extract subjective information from various sources, ultimately determining the overall sentiment or tone towards industries in financial markets.
+Industry [sentiment analysis](../s/sentiment_analysis.md) is a method of utilizing [natural language processing](../n/natural_language_processing_(nlp)_in_trading.md) (NLP), text analysis, and computational linguistics to identify and extract subjective information from various sources, ultimately determining the overall sentiment or tone towards industries in financial markets.
 This analysis helps in understanding the general mood and opinions expressed in news articles, social media, forums, and other text-rich data sources about a specific industry, which can then be leveraged to make informed trading decisions.

 ## The Importance of Sentiment Analysis in Trading